- 10 minutes to read

 CN

-The optional CN attribute represents the common name to use in query.
-This attribute should be used when exact match with distinguished name is required.
+The optional CN attribute represents the common name to use in the query.
+Use this attribute when you require an exact match with the distinguished name.

 Example: